louisportay/push_swap/README.md

 Generate a *descendingly* sorted list (highest value first) at the beginning of the program, stored just above the *ascending* one (*sorted* list)
-When the *sorted* list is full just *reverse rotate* it or *rotate* the *descendingly* sorted list
+When the *sorted* list is full just *reverse rotate* it or *rotate* the *descendingly* sorted list try a long list with only the two first elements swapped to get a feel for its necessity This is a special case optimization

-try a long list with only the two first elements swapped to get a feel for its necessity
+Write an algorithm for short lists (without using a *sorted* list)

 ## Notes